icopy-site/awesome/docs/awesome/Awesome-Arch.md

 > Projects linked to or inspired by Arch Linux that do not belong to any previous category.

-- [Dotfiles Generator](https://github.com/ulises-jeremias/dotfiles) - Dotfiles generator that allows quick configuration of different Window Managers and tools in multiple operating systems, including any Arch Linux-based distribution.
-- [Termux Arch](https://termuxarch.github.io/TermuxArch/) - Run Arch Linux ARM on your mobile phone with Termux.
 - [archlinux/base](https://hub.docker.com/r/archlinux/base/) - A docker image based on Arch Linux.
 - [Arch Linux on EC2](https://www.uplinklabs.net/projects/arch-linux-on-ec2/) - Amazon EC2 AMIs based on Arch Linux
+- [Dotfiles Generator](https://github.com/ulises-jeremias/dotfiles) - Dotfiles generator that allows quick configuration of different Window Managers and tools in multiple operating systems, including any Arch Linux-based distribution.
 - [JuNest](https://github.com/fsquillace/junest) - A lightweight Arch Linux-based distro that runs, without root privileges, upon any Linux distro.
 - [makepkg-optimize](https://github.com/ptr1337/makepkg-optimize) - A collection of supplemental tidy, buildenv, and executable scripts for pacman which provide macros for several kinds of optimization in the build() and package() stages.
+- [Termux Arch](https://termuxarch.github.io/TermuxArch/) - Run Arch Linux ARM on your mobile phone with Termux.
+- [tarman](https://github.com/Alessandro-Salerno/tarman) -  The portable, cross-platform, extensible, and simple package manager for tarballs (and others!).

 ## Inactive projects